wasp-lang/wasp/waspc/README.md

 This will check if code is correctly formatted, if it satisfies linter, and if it passes static analysis.

 These same checks are required to pass the CI, so make sure this is passing before making a PR.
-TODO: For now we check only code formatting on the CI.
-In the future, once we make sure all warnings are passing, we will also check linter and static analysis on the CI, but that is not happening yet.
+TODO: For now we check only the code formatting during the CI.
+In the future, once we make sure all the warnings are passing, we will also check linter and static analysis during the CI, but that is not happening yet.

 ### Formatting
 For formatting Haskell code we use [Ormolu](https://github.com/tweag/ormolu).